-HARD COSTS: Line 49 of the Estimate and Certificate of Actual Costs (Appendix VIII) reduced by any amount which reduces the Builder Fee Base.
+HARD COSTS: Costs of constructing the project as evidenced in the Estimate and Certificate of Actual Costs reduced by any amount which reduces the Builder Fee Base.
+Hard Costs do not include Builder Profit, Builder Overhead, Developer Fees or Soft Costs (such as architectural, engineering, consultant, legal fees, etc).